adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

       $ flwr run quickstart-docker-compose docker-compose

 #.
-Check the contents ``state`` directory:
+Check the content of the ``state`` directory:

    .. code-block:: bash

       $ ls state/
       state.db

    You should see a ``state.db`` file in the ``state`` directory.
-This file is used to store the state of the SuperLink and will be used to restore the state if the service is restarted.
+This file stores the SuperLink's state and will be used to restore the state if the service is restarted.

    If you restart the service, the state file will be used to restore the state from the previously saved data.
 This ensures that the data persists even if the containers are stopped